labordus/utilia/doc/guides/index.rst

 **Welcome!**

-*utilia* is a development project which produces a software distribution of the same name and provides support infrastructure for this distribution.
+The *utilia* software development project produces a software distribution of the same name and provides infrastructure for this distribution.
 The *utilia* software distribution consists of two parts: a library of Python modules and a collection of scripts.

 The word *utilia* is Latin for *useful things*.
 (For those who care, it can be used as either an adjective or a noun in Latin.
 The noun is a neuter